ga-wdi-lessons/git-intro/readme.md

 * reviewing code as a team for correctness or quality/style

 Git allows us to easily see these changes (called a `diff`) for any given commit.

-**Sharing changes**

-Most software is developed on a team.
-Thus, it's important for us to share our changes so that others can incorporate them into the version they are working on.

-**Separating features**
-Git allows us to "branch" away from the "master" collection of files to work on separate features.
-Typically the master will be the collections of files from which your actual deployed app will read.
-If you want to work on a new feature for your app, but are unsure that it will work, would you risk adding code to that master branch if there is a chance everything crashes? probably not, so instead we branch.
-As an example, when Facebook is working on a new feature (think news feed, or that ridiculous trending section), they don't want the site to crash because of an error caused by that new feature.
-Therefore, they would likely work on that through another version of their code, and then merge it with the master once everything has been tested and works.
 <!--
 **Collaborating / discussing changes**